Wangui wa Goro

-Wangui wa Goro (born 1961) is a Kenyan academic, social critic, researcher, translator and writer based in the UK.
+Wangūi wa Goro (born 1961) is a Kenyan academic, social critic, researcher, translator and writer based in the UK.
 As a public intellectual she has an interest in the development of African languages and literatures, as well as being consistently involved with the promotion of literary translation internationally, regularly speaking and writing on the subject.

-Professor Wangui wa Goro is a writer, translator, translation studies scholar and pioneer who has lived and lectured in different parts of the world including the UK, USA, Germany and South Africa.
+Professor Wangūi wa Goro is a writer, translator, translation studies scholar and pioneer who has lived and lectured in different parts of the world including the UK, USA, Germany and South Africa.

 Early life and education

 She was born in Kenya but left to study in Europe for her undergraduate studies in Modern Languages and Economics at the University of Leicester.
 She continued to pursue her studies in education at the then University of London (now part of the University College of London), and later her doctoral studies in Translation Studies at Middlesex University.